Why Our Soil is Dying and What Does this Mean for You

 Way down deep, the earth is stony and hard—essentially the rock “base” that supports our buildings, bridges, and manmade constructions.
 But the top layer, the soil, is nutrient-rich from millennia of decomposing plant and animal matter.

 In areas untouched by humans, the topsoil is rich and thick, making for excellent farming land or providing plenty of nutrients for plants to grow naturally.
-However, as humans farm the land, the layer of topsoil decreases, and soil degradation occurs.
+However, as humans farm the land commercially and at large scale, the layer of topsoil decreases, and soil degradation occurs.

 Take, for example, the rich farmlands in Iowa, one of the most prosperous agricultural states in the country.
 According to one BBC article [2], the topsoil at the turn of the 20th century was roughly 14 to 18 inches thick.
 Over just one hundred years, that degraded so much that the topsoil was just 6-8 inches thick—less than half.